-Choose a client name from the Select drop-down list and click Read from Device to view the values.
-You can also view a specific page range by selecting the <Page Range> option in the Select drop-down list and then specifying the start page and the end page.
+Choose a client name from the Select dropdown list and click Read from Device to view the values.
+You can also view a specific page range by selecting the <Page Range> option in the Select dropdown list and then specifying the start page and the end page.

-You must click Read from Device each time you specify a new page range to update the view.
+You must click Read from device each time you specify a new page range to update the view.

-If you do not have your original design programming database (PDB) file, you can examine and retrieve a range of pages.
+If you do not have your original design programming database (PDB) file, then you can also examine and retrieve a range of pages.
 Specify a page range if you wish to examine a specific set of pages.
-Page Status information appears to the right.

-Figure 170 · Flash Memory Content Dialog Box for a SmartFusion Device (SmartDebug)
+Figure 167 · Flash Memory Dialog Box for a SmartFusion Device (Device Debug)

-Embedded Flash Memory: Browse Retrieved Data (SmartFusion and Fusion Only)
+Embedded Flash Memory: Browse Retrieved Data

 The retrieved data table displays the content of the selected client or the page range selection.
-Corrupted page content is displayed in red.
-Read-only page content, corresponding to clients defined with the Prevent read option in Flash Memory System Builder, is displayed with a gray background.
-If content cannot be read

-(for example, pages are read-protected, but security has been erased), the content is displayed as XX.
+Corrupted pages content is displayed in red.
+Read-only page content, corresponding to clients defined with the Prevent read option in Flash Memory System Builder, is displayed on gray background.
+If content cannot be read (e.g. pages are read-protected, but security has been erased), it is displayed as XX.
 The mouse tooltip summarizes abnormal content status (as shown in the figure below).